pnojai/jhcleanproj/README.md

 # jhcleanproj
 ## Getting and Cleaning Data Course Project

+This repository satisfies the requirements of the final project for the course, Getting and Cleaning Data, in the Data Science Specialization track from Johns Hopkins University on Coursera.
+The purpose of the project is to analyze Human Activity Recognition data for smartphones.

+The deliverables for the project are:

+1. This README.md file.
+Explanation of the project.
+2. Codebook.md.
+Describes the data set and how I examined and manipulated the data.
+3. run_analysis.R.
+The main executable.

+Note that the repository does not include the data set under analysis due to considerations of licensing and space.
+The executable creates a directory and downloads the data from a URL provided in the course assignment.

+## Text of the assignment
 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 You will be graded by your peers on a series of yes/no questions related to the project.
 You will be required to submit:

 1. a tidy data set as described below,